 Simply put…we are all guilty…of something.
 And that is exactly why we need Jesus.
 It is why I desperately, earnestly know I need Jesus.
 Without him, I could very easily become victim to my own demise.
 Without him, I could very easily throw judgment at either party knowing for sure what really happened.
 Without him, I could sling hate toward one side over another.
 Without him, oh there are so many things I could do, be, say.
 But because I have him- Jesus Christ- as the redemption for my life, I choose recognize that what is happening regarding Ferguson and NYC are just part of a bigger story of the broken world we live in and a need for a savior.
 Because Jesus redeemed me from my sin, shame, and brokenness, I firmly believe Ferguson can be redeemed.
 Yes, things are lost, and some things won’t change.
 But I can try.
 You can try.
 We can together try to understand.
 To love.
 To stop hating.
 To stop looting.
 Stop judging.
 And if, only then, we can possibly see healing and restoration.

 I challenge you, whatever side- if on a side- you find yourself tonight, I ask that you try, for a moment, to understand the perspective of the other.
 I ask that the looting and vandalism stops.
 I ask that both sides stop slandering, hating, judging, and start seeing how this all can be changed.
 It won’t be easy.
 It will take effort for all of us.
 Whites don’t understand the struggle and history of the black community.
 Simply put…I really don’t understand but I want to.
 I want to try to understand, so be honest and talk to me.
 I want you to understand that not all whites are bad.
 I do not hate you, so please don’t hate me.
 I want the cops to understand that not every black person is a criminal- some are, but many are not.
-I want blacks to understand that most cops actually care about justice and aren’t in it for killing.
+I want blacks to understand that most cops actually care about justice.
 If you haven’t been in a situation like these, please hold your judgments and outrage a little and instead pray to understand.

 Pray that you might love others that you don’t understand.
 Pray that you might help those who can’t help you.
 Pray that you might love others who may never care about you.
 Pray that you might bridge this gap of brokenness.
 Pray for yourself, that you might be redeemed.
 All of this that is happening right now…its start with me.
 It starts with you.
 Until we can each work through out our own hate, prejudices, judgments, misunderstandings, and sin, we cannot and will not be able to really help others.
 Jesus, oh my sweet Jesus… he is the answer and he waiting for you to reach out to him.
 He knows this is a mess.
 He knows you and your struggle.
 And he wants to redeem.